 The Conwy Classical Music Festival, hosted by St Mary’s Conwy, attracts packed audiences every day of the week-long annual July event.
-Sadly, it could not take place in 2020, but we hope to welcome everyone back to enjoy this feast of classical music once again in 2021.
+Sadly, it could not take place in 2020, but we are delighted to welcome back live music this summer with a series of lunchtime concerts.

 At Sunday morning services we cannot take part in congregational singing, but under the current regulations, we are being blessed by solo and small ensemble worship at St Mary’s Conwy.

 In the meantime, we continue to enjoy worship on-line (see our youtube channel).
 Below are examples of our home-grown talent!